USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CTM_APPL [default: ${RUNID}_${YYYYMMDD}]`<a id=CTM_APPL></a>
     CCTM log file naming extension.
 -   `CONC_SPCS [if commented out, all species]`<a id=CONC_SPCS></a>
-    Model species to be written to the CCTM CONC file.
+    Model species to be written to the CCTM_CONC file.
 -   `CONC_BLEV_ELEV [if commented out, all layers]`<a id=CONC_BLEV_ELEV></a>
-    Vertical model layer range for the CONC-file concentrations; this variable sets the lower and upper layers over which to output the CONC file.
+    Vertical model layer range for the CCTM_CONC file concentrations; this variable sets the lower and upper layers over which to output the CCTM_CONC file.
+In the example script, BLEV and ELEV are both set to 1, so concentrations will only be written for the first layer.
 -   `AVG_CONC_SPCS [if commented out, output all species]`<a id=AVG_CONC_SPCS></a>
     Model species for calculating integral average concentrations for each output time step.
-Options can be any of the standard output species that are written to the CCTM CONC file.
-The species in this list will be written to the ACONC output file.
+Options can be any of the standard output species that are written to the CCTM_CONC file.
+The species in this list will be written to the CCTM_ACONC output file.
 -   `ACONC_BLEV_ELEV [default: if commented out, all layers]`<a id=ACONC_BLEV_ELEV></a>
     Vertical model layer range for integral average concentrations; this variable sets the lower and upper layers over which to calculate integral average concentrations.
 For example, setting this variable to “1 5” will produce integral average concentrations for model layers 1 through 5.
 -   `AVG_FILE_END_TIME [default: N]`<a id=AVG_FILE_END_TIME></a>